 We’ll send you a denial decision letter explaining the reasons or basis of our denial.
-We’ll also send you a form called Your Rights to Seek Further Review of Our Decision (VA Form 20-0998) along with your denial letter.
+We’ll also send you a form called Your Right to Seek Review of Our Decision (VA Form 20-0998) along with your denial letter.
 This form explains your rights to appeal or to request another review, and how to submit more evidence.
 You can send us more supporting documents whether or not you choose to appeal the pre-need decision.

 How much time do I have to appeal the decision or request another review?

 It depends on which option you use to request a review or to appeal.
 Each option has a different time requirement.
 Your options include:

 - Add new and relevant evidence (file a Supplemental Claim)